The Public Domain Review Shows You History's Best Out-of-Copyright Art

 What do you think about the future of publishing?

-Things are radically changing and, most notably, in that publishers essentially used to be the gatekeepers of which words went out into the public sphere, but that's all changed; people don't need publishing contracts to get their words seen.
+Things are radically changing.
+Publishers essentially used to be the gatekeepers of which words went out into the public sphere, but that's all changed; people don't need publishing contracts to get their words seen.
 But people do still want to read words in books.
-And they turn to publishers – through bookshops, the media and that kind of thing – to find new things to read.
+And they turn to publishers—through bookshops, the media, and that kind of thing—to find new things to read.
 While there is DIY, print-on-demand publishing, it's hard to compete with the PR and promotion of professional publishers.
-I don't think publishers will become extinct.
-No doubt they will adapt to new markets in search for profits.
+I don’t think publishers will become extinct, but there's no doubt they'll adapt to new markets in search for profits.

 Is the internet causing works to become more detached from their authors?

-Yes, it's much easier for this detachment to happen.
-Words leave the confines of books and articles, get copied and pasted into blogs, websites and social media, are shared through illegal downloads, etc, perhaps losing proper attribution along the way.
-But in a way none of this is new.
-It is just a more accelerated version of what has happened for hundreds of years.
+Yes.
+It's much easier for this detachment to happen now.
+Words get pasted on to the internet and perhaps lose proper attribution along the way, but that's not really a new phenomenon, it's just an accelerated version of what has happened for hundreds of years.
 If anything, it's probably better for authors now than it was in the past, as the internet enables people to check where things come from, their pedigree and provenance.
-In the 17th century, before there was a proper copyright law, it was common for whole books to be “stolen” – given a new title and cover and be sold under a new author’s name.
+In the 17th century, before there was a proper copyright law, it was common for whole books to be “stolen”—given a new title and cover and be sold under a new author’s name.

 Do you think copyright is a negative?

-The question of how long – or whether – works should be copyrighted after the death of creators is an entirely different question.
-I think copyright laws and international agreements are currently massively skewed in favour of big publishers and record companies – often supported by well-heeled lobbyist groups purporting to serve the neglected interests of famous authors and ageing rock stars – and don't take sufficient account of the public domain as a positive social good: a cultural commons, free for everyone.
+The question of how long—or whether—works should be copyrighted after the death of creators is an entirely different question.
+I think copyright laws and international agreements are currently massively skewed in favor of big publishers and record companies—often supported by well-heeled lobbyist groups purporting to serve the neglected interests of famous authors and ageing rock stars—and don't take sufficient account of the public domain as a positive social good: a cultural commons, free for everyone.

 Have you ever had problems with a copyright claim from an author?

 Well, almost all of the public domain material we feature is by people who are long dead, so we haven’t had any direct complaints from them, thank god.
-We did get one take down notice on Gurideff’s Harmonium Recordings.
+We did get one take down notice on Gurdjieff’s harmonium recordings.
 The law can get very complex, particularly around films and sound recordings, and I'm not sure they were right, but we took it down all the same.

 What are your plans for the future of the site?